hteumeuleu/caniemail/_features/css-at-font-face.md

     "4": "Partial.
 The declaration is supported but distant fonts are ignored.", "5": "Buggy.
 Elements using a font declared with `@font-face` ignore the font stack and fall back to Times New Roman.
 Use `mso-generic-font-family` and `mso-font-alt` to control the fallback.", "6": "Not supported.
 Roboto and Google Sans can be used, but only because they're embedded with the webmail's own styles.", "7": "Not supported.
-The `@font-face` declaration is kept but the `src` property is removed."
+The `@font-face` declaration is kept but the `src` property is removed.", "8": "Not supported when using a Microsoft email address; outlook, live, hotmail, etc.."
 }
 links: {
     "Can I use: @font-face Web fonts":"https://www.caniuse.com/#feat=fontface",